mikolasan/mikolasan.github.io/src/markdown/blog/how-i-tried-rust-for-the-first-time.md

 It's never late to get a grasp on another programming language

 One cheesy project pop into my head—I must do it.
 I believe that it boils down into several small tasks.
 Think about each of them as solving kata.
-I [opened replit](https://replit.com/@stakanmartini/GithubBrush#src/main.rs) and start experimenting
+I opened replit and started experimenting

 At the first day I learned basic types and control flow.